 Humanise your brand through:

 - Focusing on workers.
-Employees humanise your products or services by giving it a local feel.
+Employees humanise their products or services by giving them a local feel.

 - Building your personality.
 Most people relate to brands that sound out to them like individuals who have been through what they are facing and conquered it.
 Develop your character and use it to personalise your brand.